bbc/mosromgr/docs/mosfactory.rst

 .. module:: mosromgr.mosfactory

-.. currentmodule:: mosromgr

-This part of the module contains a single function, :func:`~mosfactory.get_mos_object`, that converts an XML MOS message into a :class:`~mostypes.MosFile` compatible object that matches the MOS message type.
+This part of the module contains a single function, :func:`~mosromgr.mosfactory.get_mos_object`, that converts an XML MOS message into a :class:`~mosromgr.mostypes.MosFile` compatible object that matches the MOS message type.
 This function reads the XML and uses simple rules to determine the MOS message type.
 If the MOS message type cannot be identified then the function returns :data:`None`, if this happens a warning is triggered but this is not considered fatal.

 The MOS message type is detected by looking for a "fingerprint" in the structure of the XML.
 This is a combination of tags and attributes that uniquely